Peter Frampton: Media appearances

-In 1974, Frampton appeared in the movie The Son of Dracula as a guitarist in the Count Downes.
+In 1974, Frampton appeared in the film The Son of Dracula as a guitarist in the Count Downes.

-In 1978, he portrayed coastwatcher Peter Buckley in an episode of the World War II drama series Baa Baa Black Sheep titled "A Little Bit of England".
+In 1978, Frampton portrayed coastwatcher Peter Buckley in an episode of the World War II drama series Baa Baa Black Sheep titled "A Little Bit of England".

-In 1978, he played Billy Shears in the movie Sgt.
-Pepper's Lonely Hearts Club Band starring along with the three brothers Gibb of the band the Bee Gees.
-The movie was inspired by the Beatles album of the same name.
+In 1978, Frampton played Billy Shears in the film Sgt.
+Pepper's Lonely Hearts Club Band, starring along with the three brothers Gibb of the band the Bee Gees.
+The film was inspired by the Beatles album of the same name.
 Critics were hostile, and the film was a box-office failure.

-In 1978, he appeared on the parody talk show, America 2-Night.
+In 1978, Frampton appeared on the parody talk show, America 2-Night.

-In 1988, he appeared in the video release of David Bowie's Glass Spider, a video recording of the 1987 tour of the same name.
+In 1988, Frampton appeared in the video release of David Bowie's Glass Spider, a video recording of the 1987 tour of the same name.

-In 1996, he appeared in an episode of The Simpsons entitled "Homerpalooza", in which he played "Do You Feel Like We Do".
+In 1996, Frampton appeared in an episode of The Simpsons entitled "Homerpalooza", in which he played "Do You Feel Like We Do".
 He also made a TV appearance in the Family Guy episode "Death Lives", in which Peter Griffin asks Death to bring Peter Frampton to play "Baby, I Love Your Way" to Lois.

-Also in 2000, he served as a technical advisor for Cameron Crowe's autobiographical film, Almost Famous.
+Also in 2000, Frampton served as a technical advisor for Cameron Crowe's autobiographical film, Almost Famous.
 He wrote some of the songs performed by the fictional band "Stillwater" in the film, supplied guitar tracks, and was the guitar instructor for Billy Crudup, who starred as Russell Hammond, the guitarist for the band.
 Crudup is quoted as saying, "Who could ask for a better tutor than Peter Frampton?"
 As an inside joke, he also appears briefly in the film as "Reg", a road manager for Humble Pie, Frampton's real-life former band.

-In 2001, he appeared as himself in Drew Carey's Back-to-School Rock 'n' Roll Comedy Hour, in which he performs "You Had To Be There" and appears in a brief scene with Mimi, in which he recalls their past relationship.
+In 2001, Frampton appeared as himself in "Drew Carey's Back-to-School Rock 'n' Roll Comedy Hour", in which he performed "You Had To Be There" and appeared in a brief scene with Mimi, in which he recalls their past relationship.

-On 20 December 2006, he appeared on The Colbert Report.
+On 20 December 2006, Frampton appeared on The Colbert Report.
 Stephen Colbert had a fake feud with the Decemberists to be decided by a head cutting duel.
 When Colbert faked an injury, Colbert called on Father Christmas to supply a guitar hero, at which point Frampton appeared and won the shred-down.